Methods for treating hemorrhoids after childbirth. How to treat and how to get rid of hemorrhoids after childbirth

 When diagnosing, the doctor carefully conducts an examination and digital examination.
 In addition, the doctor may prescribe additional tests and diagnostic methods.

-How to Prepare for a Proctologist Appointment
+How to prepare for an appointment with a proctologist

 Help and treatment

-In order not to harm the fetus, treatment should be prescribed by the attending physician
+In order not to harm the fetus, treatment should be prescribed by the attending physician.

 Medications